 New rules from June 2011

-As of 18 June 2011, new rules on maintenance matters will apply.
-They will still ensure judicial protection of the maintenance creditor by allowing him/her to sue the debtor before the courts of his/her home State.
-In addition, any judgment on maintenance issued by the courts of the Member States will circulate freely in the European Union and may be enforced in all the Member States without additional formalities.
-Finally, maintenance creditors and debtors will benefit from administrative assistance offered by the Member States.
+As of 18 June 2011, new rules on maintenance matters apply.
+They still ensure judicial protection of the maintenance creditor by allowing him/her to sue the debtor before the courts of his/her home State.
+In addition, in most cases, the 2007 Hague Protocol determines the law applicable to maintenance obligations and any judgment on maintenance issued by the courts of the Member States circulates freely in the European Union and may be enforced in all the Member States without additional formalities.
+Finally, maintenance creditors and debtors benefit from administrative assistance offered by the Member States.

-When maintenance is due from or to the benefit of a person living in a non-EU State, the Convention on the international recovery of child support and other forms of family maintenance and the Protocol on the law applicable to maintenance obligations may help you in recovering your maintenance in non-EU States which are contracting parties to this Convention.
+When maintenance is due from or to the benefit of a person living in a non-EU State, the Convention on the international recovery of child support and other forms of family maintenance and the Protocol on the law applicable to maintenance obligations may help you in recovering your maintenance in non-EU States which are contracting parties to these international instruments.
+The Convention has entered into force for the EU towards third States party to that Convention since 1 August 2014.

 This page is maintained by the European Commission.
 The information on this page does not necessarily reflect the official position of the European Commission.
 The Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice with regard to copyright rules for European pages.